 The Master's Paper is a thesis substitute and is a major requirement for the MCSR degree.
-The purpose of this experience is to challenge students to apply their clinical research training to a specific clinical issue and to demonstrate scientific writing skills.
+The purpose of this capstone experience is to provide students an opportunity to synthesize, integrate and apply knowledge and skills learned in coursework and other learning experiences and require students to demonstrate attainment of program competencies.
+Students are challenged to apply their clinical research training to a specific clinical issue and to demonstrate scientific writing skills.